 Dad says, “What’s that all about?”
 Mom answers with a shrug, “She’s a girl.
 That’s just how girls are.”

 Granted that these are very broad generalities.
 I would argue, however, that the boy tends to win in these situations; and the girl loses.
-Here lie some of the very deep roots of white male privilege, nurtured by the male recipient of white male privilege from his own father, and supported by the mother who, in this case, appears to have surrendered the field.
+Here lie some of the very deep roots of male privilege, nurtured by the male recipient of male privilege from his own father, and supported by the mother who, in this case, appears to have surrendered the field.
 Most likely, her mother did, as well.

 Extending this imaginary case further, you might find the mother talking with her daughter later.
 What might she say?
 It is probably best to leave that answer to the women because I have no way of knowing.
 I don’t have any experience within that silo.
-I can only make assumptions, which by the way, is another deep root of white male privilege.
+I can only make assumptions, which by the way, is another deep root of male privilege.
 If we do not know, we tend to create stories, and those stories reinforce what we already believe.

 But go ahead and try it.
 What do you believe they talked about?
 Whatever it is you think, it is a story you made up from your own beliefs.
 That is actually pretty important.
 You need to know the stories you tell yourself about life in the other silo.